opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 #### Return Values:

-- true if the _operator is an approved operator for the _owner account
+- True if the _operator is an approved operator for the _owner account

 ### Function `getConfiguration() → address, address, address, address external`